-Many Outlook users report that a Windows Security popup asking them to login to their email account in Microsoft Outlook.
+Many Outlook users report that Windows Security keeps asking for Outlook passwords.
 No matter they click to cancel or log in, the prompt will appear repeatedly.
-Microsoft says that any of the following could cause the problem:
+This guide explains several quick fixes to stop Windows Security from asking for Outlook passwords.

-- Outlook is configured to prompt you for credentials.
+- The outlook is configured to prompt you for credentials.

 - Incorrect password cached in credential storage.